Graph-COM/SUREL/README.md

 # SUREL #

 **SU**bgraph-based Graph **RE**presentation **L**earning framework is a novel walk-based computation framework for efficient large-scale graph representation learning via subgraphs (SGRL).
-Details on how SUREL works can be found in our paper, where experiment settings and configurations can be found in the supplementary materials.
+Details on how SUREL works can be found in our paper [Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning](https://arxiv.org/pdf/2202.13538.pdf), where experiment settings and configurations can be found in the supplementary materials.

 Currently, we support:
 - Large-scale graph learning tasks: link prediction / relation prediction / higher-order pattern prediction
 - Preprocessing and training of datasets in OGB format
 - Python API for user defined sampling and joining procedures
 - Single GPU training and evaluation
+- Relative Position Encoding + Node Features

 We are working on expanding the functionality of SUREL to include:
-- Add customized node features
 - Multi-GPU training
+- BrainVessel Dataset

 ## Requirements ##
 (Other versions may work, but are untested)